Ghana Travel Information

 Ghana is a very relaxed and friendly country; however, in business, a formal dress code is expected, and punctuality is essential.
 The exchange of business cards is common.
 It is important in all meetings to greet and shake hands with each person and acknowledge their presence.
 The person is to be addressed as Mr, Mrs, or Ms, followed by their surnames, unless otherwise specified.
 Gifts are unnecessary though greatly appreciated.
 Business hours are generally 8am to 5pm Monday to Friday with an hour taken over lunch.

 The international dialling code for Ghana is +233.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 Accra's area code is 21.
 The telephone system is relatively reliable, but most people use mobile phones.
-Telephone, fax and telex services are available in all main towns, and hotels.
 Most major hotels also have business centres, which provide secretarial and courier services.
-Internet cafes are on the increase throughout the country, but connection speeds are usually slow.
-There are several GSM cell phone operations across Ghana that have roaming agreements with most international networks, and phones can be rented in Accra.
+Internet cafes are found throughout the country, although the internet connection can be slower than desired.
+Free wifi is available in many hotels, restaurants, and cafes in tourist hubs.

 Travellers to Ghana over 16 years do not have to pay customs duty on 200 cigarettes, or 50 cigars, or 250g of tobacco, or a proportionate mix of these items; two litres of wine and one litre of spirits; and 50ml of perfume and 250ml eau de toilette.
 Gifts and souvenirs are subject to duty.

 Become our Ghana Travel Expert